Sales, Specials, Deals & Bargains

 In some countries it seems every product in every shop has a brightly coloured "SALE" sticker attached to it every day - but the prices are always the same and nothing special at all.
 Finnish sales aren't like that!
 I'm not saying everything on special in Finland is offered at a fantastic price, but if you take your time, do some research, and maybe be patient and wait a while, you can save big money on sale items in Finland.

-- In 2011 I was looking at an amplifier selling for €499.
-I looked in the shop next door, owned by the same retail chain, and the same amplifier was on sale for €279.
+- I was looking at an amplifier selling for €499.
+The shop next door, owned by the same retail chain, had the same amp on sale for €279.
 Saved €220

 It's not just products which get offered at substantially reduced prices.
 For example the 'Veturi' loyalty program of the Finnish Rail Service, VR, regularly offers long distance train tickets at 30%-70% off.
 Read more